 SEO, short for Search Engine Optimisation, refers to the organic development of the text and design of your website to ensure it is optimised for Google and other search engines.
 The objective of SEO is to ensure that search engines and their algorithms deem your website reliable and relevant, and therefore rank you more highly in search results, sending more search traffic your way.
 SEO is often a gradual process, making it a good long-term investment.
 SEO on its own is a great way to build up your flow of organic website traffic, and if you have the skills to do it yourself, is basically free.
 Even if you pay a company to optimise your website for you, it is still very cost-effective in the long term, as it ensures the health of your website and its visibility to search engines on an on-going basis – not just when ads might be running.
 If you don’t have a big budget, SEO can be a good and low-cost way to deliver a high volume of traffic to your site.
 The cons?
 It is a gradual process that can take many months and even years for you to see the results you want.

-PPC, short for pay-per-click, refers to paid advertising that sends search traffic to your website.
-These paid adverts can be seen at the top and sides of Google’s (and other search engines) search results pages.
-You only pay for clicks on your ad, making it very cost-effective.
+PPC, short for pay-per-click (also known as CPC, or cost-per-click), refers to paid advertising that sends search traffic to your website.
+It works quite simply, these paid adverts can be seen at the top and sides of Google’s (and other search engines) search results pages.
+PPC means you only pay for clicks on your ad, making it very cost-effective.
 It can be switched on and off instantaneously as you need it, making it a good short and long-term investment.
 The volume of searchers’ data available with PPC makes it a great way to channel some instant targeted traffic to your website, something which is often much-needed for businesses trying to stand out in an arena with other competitors battling for their share of the search traffic.
 The cons?
 Some keywords can be expensive.
 Also, the moment you stop the ads, the traffic flow from that channel stops.

 Why do I need both SEO and PPC?
 And how do I make them work together optimally?